 Why do Bariatric Patients Require More Calcium?

-As you can see, calcium is crucial to have the proper amount of, but it is also easy to avoid deficiency by taking a couple of pills a day.
+Calcium is crucial for any individual, especially for bariatric surgery patients.
+Taking a few calcium supplements can help you avoid deficiency after bariatric surgery.
 Since you likely have the risk of other vitamin and mineral deficiencies following bariatric surgery, it helps to take the calcium at the same time as other supplements.
-Keep a note of how much you are taking each day to avoid deficiency, but also avoid making more than you need.
+Keep a note of how much you take each day to avoid deficiency, but also avoid making more than you need.

-Taking the supplement starting after you have the surgery is ideal as it prevents complications from a deficiency.
-Also, keep in mind that just because you are taking a supplement doesn’t mean you any longer need to focus on eating nutritious foods that contain calcium and other nutrients.
+Taking the supplement after surgery is ideal as it prevents complications from a deficiency.
+Also, remember that just because you are taking a supplement doesn’t mean you no longer need to focus on eating nutritious foods that contain calcium and other nutrients.